ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IOrientationAscNodeLAN.rst

 IOrientationAscNodeLAN
 ======================

-.. py:class:: IOrientationAscNodeLAN
+.. py:class:: ansys.stk.core.stkobjects.IOrientationAscNodeLAN

    IOrientationAscNode

    Longitude of Ascending Node: the Earth-fixed longitude where the satellite crosses the inertial equator from south to north.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IOrientationAscNodeLAN

 Overview
 --------